How do I know if my organization received funding?

 Can RHCs (or their TIN organizations) estimate the number of tests and the number of positive results?

 Yes.
 Both the number of tests and the number of COVID-19 positive cases can be estimates.
 TIN organizations should provide accurate figures to the best of their ability.

-Should TIN organizations report the total number of tests performed or just the number of tests which the TIN organization used the RHC COVID-19 Testing Program funds to provide?
+Should TIN organizations report the total number of tests performed or just the number of tests which the TIN organization used the RHC COVID-19 Testing Program and RHC COVID-19 Testing and Mitigation funds to provide?

 TIN organizations should report the total number of tests and total number of positive tests across their entire organization.

-TIN organizations do not need to evaluate the number of tests provided as a direct result of RHC COVID-19 Testing Program funds due to the difficulty in direct attribution of testing activities to this funding.
+TIN organizations do not need to evaluate the number of tests provided as a direct result of RHC COVID-19 Testing Program or RHC COVID-19 Testing and Mitigation funds due to the difficulty in direct attribution of testing activities to this funding.

 How often do RHCs/TIN organizations need to update their information on this website?

 Should TIN organizations list all addresses where testing has been offered or only addresses where testing is currently provided?